ingridstevens/whisper-audio-transcriber/README.md

 To give you a taste of what's possible, here an example usage of the notebook:

-**Understand Key Ideas from Historical Speeches**: Ask the system specific examples from a speech.
+**Understand Key Ideas from a 1926 Trade Union Speech**:

 In this case, I use a speech from [A.J.Cook](https://en.wikipedia.org/wiki/A._J._Cook_(trade_unionist)) a trade unionist who gave a speech on the 1st of December 1926.
+A.J.Cook was a prominent figure in the British Labour Party and was a key figure in the General Strike of 1926.
+He gave a speech, and we can use RAG to understand the key ideas from the speech.

     query = "What is the idea of the republic?"